Becoming You With Julie

 Food choices matter, especially long-term, but we also need to nourish our souls.

-Eating a perfect diet will not fulfill our need for connection, sense of accomplishment, or contentment, which also plays a role in our health.
+Eating a perfect diet will not fulfill our need for connection, sense of accomplishment, or contentment, which also play a role in our health.

 Try to stay close to nature when possible.

-Eating a bowl of oatmeal is a great place to start.
+Eating a simple bowl of homemade steel-cut oatmeal is a great place to start.

 As promised, here are the top 10 reasons to eat oats.